Contact Lens Evaluations and Fittings

 Check Comfort and Vision: After both lenses are in, close your eyes briefly and blink a few times to ensure they feel comfortable.
 Check your vision to see if it’s clear and without blur.
 If you experience any discomfort or vision issues, remove the lenses immediately and consult your eye care professional.

 Contact Lens Care Guidelines

-In addition to contact lens evaluations, we provide contact lenses usage guidelines.
+In addition to contact lens evaluations, we provide contact lens usage guidelines.
 Corneal damage and other ocular complications can occur as a result of not sticking to the guidelines of contact lens care recommended by your optometrist.

 At Real Eyes Optometry, we offer ‘Total Contact Lens Care’.
 This means that all of your contact lens-related visits and contact lens modifications are covered when you purchase them through our office.

 Contact Lens Care after your Contact Lens Evaluation

 - Keep scheduled follow-up appointments with your Optometrist.